 to be a certain precise linear combination of

 if

 and to be a certain precise scalar multiple of

 for all other values of~$s$.
-We refer to Section~\ref{sec:IandKpart2} for the precise expressions, and remark here only that the definition of $\fu_j(m,0,y,s)$ depends on the size of the Jordan-ilk block~$J_j$ and hence cannot be made uniform for all Jordan-ilk blocks of~$A$, in contrast to the definition in~\eqref{eq:intro_fu}.
+We refer to Section~\ref{sec:IandKpart2} for the precise expressions, and remark here only that the definition of $\fu_j(m,0,y,s)$ depends on the size of the Jordan-like block~$J_j$ and hence cannot be made uniform for all Jordan-like blocks of~$A$, in contrast to the definition in~\eqref{eq:intro_fu}.
 Analogously we define

 to be a certain precise linear combination of

 if

 and to be a certain scalar multiple of